ouonline/luacpp/README.md

 }
 ```

-`LuaState::RegisterClass()` is used to export user-defined classes to Lua.
+`LuaState::CreateClass()` is used to export user-defined classes to Lua.
 It requires a string `name` as the class's name in the Lua environment, and adds a default constructor and a destructor for this class.
 You can register different names with the same c++ class.

-`LuaClass::SetMemberFunction()` is a template function used to export member functions for this class. `LuaClass::SetStaticFunction()` is used to export static member functions.
-Both member functions and staic member functions can be C-style functions and `std::function`s.
+`LuaClass::DefMember()` is a template function used to export member functions for this class. `LuaClass::DefStatic()` is used to export static member functions.
+Both member functions and staic member functions can be C-style functions or `std::function`s.

 Class member functions should be called with colon operator in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.

-The following program displays how to use `LuaUserData` to exchange data between C++ and Lua.
+The following snippet displays how to use `LuaUserData` to exchange data between C++ and Lua:

 ```c++
 #include <iostream>